Murder trial of Jessie Costello: Aftermath

-Following the verdict, Joseph F. Dinneen wrote that Costello case "takes its place on the shelves along with other famous cases; that of Charles Lewis Tucker and Mabel Page and the case of "Lizzie Borden".
+Following the verdict, Joseph F. Dinneen wrote that the Costello case "takes its place on the shelves along with other famous cases; that of Charles Lewis Tucker and Mabel Page and the case of "Lizzie Borden".
 It eclipsed both in public interest and sets a new record".

 After being released from jail, Costello announced that she planned on remaining in Peabody.
 Thousands of people visited the city to see the Costello home and the cemetery where William was buried.
 On August 19, 1933, Boston concert impresario Charles Shribman announced that Costello would appear with various orchestras on a 12-week tour of New England and New York.
 However, her performing career was thwarted after the communities of Somerset, Salisbury, Marlborough, Revere and Worcester, as well as Old Orchard Branch, Maine, barred her from performing.
 The Boston licensing board allowed Costello to appear at the Tremont Theatre in connection with a showing of the film The Face on the Barroom Floor, however the theater's owners would not allow her to appear.
 In October 1933, Costello sang in Aimee Semple McPherson's choir during the preacher's revivals at the Boston Arena.
 In 1934, Costello was appointed general treasurer of the Sharkey Athletic Association, a boxing club led by former Boston Garden general manager Dick Dunn.
 In 1936, Costello's home was foreclosed on and she moved to a tenement secured for her by Peabody's commissioner of soldier's aid.
 Jessie Costello died in 1971.

 On August 18, 1933, William J. Costello's death certificate was filed by medical examiner S. Chase Tucker.
 The cause of death was listed as "poisoning by cyanide potassium" but did not state if the death was a homicide, suicide, or accident.
 Costello's $1,000 life insurance policy was paid out to his father, which led Jessie Costello to sue her father-in-law.
 The court ruled in favor of John Costello and the decision was upheld by an appellate court.

 In 1935, J. Stewart Rooney sued Essex County for $2,040 he claimed was owed to him for his work on the Costello case.
 On November 27, 1935, a judge ruled against Rooney because he failed to obtain a certificate from the district attorney declaring that his services were necessary at trial.
 The decision was upheld by the Massachusetts Supreme Judicial Court in 1937.

 On January 4, 1935, Edward McMahon resigned from the Peabody Police Department under pressure from Mayor J. Leo Sullivan.

 One of the Costello children, Robert, served as Peabody's police chief from 1974 until his death in 1985.